bobanetwork/boba_legacy/boba_documentation/developer/account-abstraction/bundler-sdk.md

   entryPointAddress,
   bundlerUrl: 'http://localhost:3000/rpc'
 }
-const aaProvider = await wrapProvider(provider, config, aasigner, wallet, senderCreatorAddress) const walletAddress = await aaProvider.getSigner().getAddress()
+const aaProvider = await wrapProvider(provider, config, aasigner, entryPointWrapperAddress, wallet) const walletAddress = await aaProvider.getSigner().getAddress()

 // send some eth to the wallet Address: wallet should have some balance to pay for its own creation, and for calling methods.